Summary of Corporate Governance

 |

-The current Companies Act requires the Board of Directors to appropriately carry out two roles: making important business decisions and monitoring and supervising management.
-To properly fulfill these roles, the Company deems that a corporate governance system based on two core functions--(1) the execution of business led by the internal directors (limited to executive directors) and (2) management oversight and supervision focused on by outside directors and the Chairperson of the Board of Directors as well as monitoring and auditing carried out by statutory auditors and the Board of Statutory Auditors--is appropriate.
+The current Companies Act requires the Board of Directors to appropriately carry out two roles: engaging in important business judgment and decision-making, and monitoring and supervising management.
+To properly fulfill these roles, the Company deems that a corporate governance system based on two core functions-(1) the execution of business led by the internal directors who are corporate officers and (2) management oversight and supervision focused on by outside directors and the Chairperson of the Board of Directors as well as monitoring and auditing carried out by statutory auditors and the Board of Statutory Auditors-is appropriate.
 Therefore, the Company has decided to continue to be a company with a Board of Statutory Auditors, for the time being.

 Board of Directors